 I’ll look at five shade-tolerant grass varieties you can choose when planting grass on your shaded lawn.

 1. Zoysia grass

 Apart from withstanding the shade, Geo Zoysia will also thrive even when faced with additional stressors like heavy foot traffic.

-Fescue is a cool-season grass variety that can withstand lightly-shaded areas, but won’t thrive under dense shading.
-Some sub-varieties- like Tall Fescue- have additionally adapted to thrive under conditions of low soil nutrient.
-This is an important advantage because many grasses growing under tree-shades tend to die due to having to compete for minimal soil nitrogen with the roots of these trees.
+Fescue is a cool-season grass variety that can withstand lightly-shaded areas but won’t thrive under dense shading.
+Some sub-varieties- like Tall Fescue- have additionally adapted to thrive under conditions of low soil nutrients.
+This is an important advantage because many types of grass growing under tree shades tend to die due to having to compete for minimal soil nitrogen with the roots of these trees.

 3. St. Augustine grass

 Specific St. Augustine Grass sub-varieties that are highly shade-tolerant include Palmetto, Sapphire, and Seville.
-These varieties only require four hours of daily, direct exposure to sunlight to thrive.
+These varieties only require 4 hours of daily-direct exposure to sunlight to thrive.
 Still, they are best reserved for partially-shaded lawns, as they may struggle to thrive in deeply shaded lawns.

-3. Rough bluegrass
+4. Rough bluegrass

 This bluegrass variety is the most adapted to shady, cool, and wet conditions, making it great for shaded lawns in colder regions.
-Rough Bluegrass doesn’t even need direct sunlight exposure at all, as it requires just over four hours of dappled sunlight per day to thrive.
+Rough Bluegrass doesn’t even need direct sunlight exposure at all, as it requires just over 4 hours of dappled sunlight per day to thrive.